AngleProtocol/angle-docs/resources/user-guides/README.md

 ![](../../.gitbook/assets/rinkeby-ethfaucet-userguide.png)

-3. On Angle, you will need to use wETH.
-You can go to [Uniswap](https://app.uniswap.org) or any other DEX working on Rinkeby and wrap your ETH there.
+3. On Angle, you will need to use wETH, wBTC, USDC or DAI.

+To wrap your ETH, you can go to [Uniswap](https://app.uniswap.org) or any other DEX working on Rinkeby.
 You can also get wBTC from one of these exchanges.

 <div style="text-align: center;"><img src="../../.gitbook/assets/uniswap-weth.png" width="60%"></div>

-4. Then, if you want to get USDC or DAI, go to https://app.compound.finance/, and connect with Metamask on Rinkeby.
+Then, if you want to get USDC or DAI, go to https://app.compound.finance/, and connect with Metamask on Rinkeby.
 If you click on any Supply Markets coin, you will see a FAUCET button at the bottom.

 <div style="text-align: center;"><img src="../../.gitbook/assets/compound-daifaucet-userguide.png" width="60%"></div>